bradwestfall/ReptileForms/README.md

 </form>
 ```
 ###Resulting DOM
 ReptileForms will will build the `<div class="field">` wrapper (and this time without a `<div class="title">` because there was no title attribute supplied.
-Also notice that we've provided a reference to some custom validation
+Also notice that we've provided a reference to some custom validation:
 ```html
 <form class="reptile-form" action="/process" method="POST">
 	<div class="field first-name required text">